Since I know I’ll eventually spend the money on Amazon, an Amazon gift card is pretty much as good as cash these days.

 Did you know?
 Both companies offer “Destination Mode”, which basically allows you to earn money on your regular morning and evening commute by telling the app which direction you’re headed and only accepting riders along your route.

 And if you don’t like the idea of strangers in your car, you might consider a delivery service.
-With services like Uber Eats and Door Dash you can earn money on your own schedule delivering take-out orders in your town.
+With services like Postmates and Door Dash you can earn money (up to $25 an hour) on your own schedule delivering take-out orders in your town.

 Flipping Products for Profit